mburolla/siu-van-intro/assignments.md

     - `git commit -m "Add readme.`
     - `git push origin main`

-ProTip: Open a Terminal window as a Command Prompt so we can change Git commands together:
+ProTip: Open a Terminal window as a Command Prompt so we can chain Git commands together:

 ![](./docs/cmd-shell.png)